chromium/chromium/styleguide/python/python.md

 aren't as useful as you might think in Chromium, because most of our python invocations come from other tools like Ninja or the swarming infrastructure, and they also don't work on Windows.
 So, don't expect them to help you.
+That said, a python 3 shebang is one way to indicate to the presubmit system that test scripts should be run under Python 3 rather than Python 2.

 However, if your script is executable, you should still use one, and for Python you should use `#!/usr/bin/env python3` or `#!/usr/bin/env vpython3`